x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/conditions-and-exceptions.md

 For more information about mail flow rules in Exchange Online, see [Mail flow rules (transport rules) in Exchange Online](mail-flow-rules.md).

-For more information about conditions and exceptions in mail flow rules in Exchange Online Protection or Exchange 2013, see [Mail flow rule conditions and exceptions (predicates) in Exchange Online Protection](http://technet.microsoft.com/library/04edeaba-afd4-4207-b2cb-51bcc44e483c.aspx) or [Mail flow rule conditions and exceptions (predicates) in Exchange 2013](http://technet.microsoft.com/library/c918ea00-1e68-4b8b-8d51-6966b4432e2d.aspx).
+For more information about conditions and exceptions in mail flow rules in Exchange Online Protection or Exchange Server, see [Mail flow rule conditions and exceptions (predicates) in Exchange Online Protection](http://technet.microsoft.com/library/04edeaba-afd4-4207-b2cb-51bcc44e483c.aspx) or [Mail flow rule conditions and exceptions (predicates) in Exchange Server](http://technet.microsoft.com/library/c918ea00-1e68-4b8b-8d51-6966b4432e2d.aspx).

 ## Conditions and exceptions for mail flow rules in Exchange Online
 <a name="MBConditions"> </a>